PATCH-UP DETAILS! Deepika Padukone & Priyanka Chopra End Their Cold War; Back To Being Friends?

 Though both the actresses showed all things rosy during the promotions, things were sour between them.
 Not just that, when the two attended award shows abroad, the were pitted against each other.

-When Priyanka Was Mistaken For Deepika
+When Deepika Was Mistaken For Priyanka

-Sometime back, the American paparazzi had mistaken Priyanka for Deepika at the Los Angeles airport which didn't go down well with both the actresses.
+Sometime back, the American paparazzi had mistaken Deepika for Priyanka at the Los Angeles airport which didn't go down well with both the actresses.
 Later, PeeCee had said at an event, "That was unfair and a serious case of ignorance.
 It's not right, every brown girl does not look the same.
 Indians constitute one-fifth of the world's population and the representation of our prolific film industry in world cinema is our responsibility.
 We have to put ourselves out there."

 What Deepika Had Said